cepdnaclk/e16-3yp-smart-pharmaceutical-warehousing/Software/Algorithms/ReadMe.md

 Taking ArgMax of the array (order corresponding to the max(Tw/𝚺Tp) ensures that orders with short processing time or orders that has been waiting longer period gets priority.

+* Routing of AGVs

+Aim of routing is to find a shortest possible time path with minimum number of turnings.
+Topological map of the warehouse floor plan was modeled with points and line segments connecting points.
+Graph theoretic approach was used with a distant function to find the optimum path.